raystack/siren/README.md

 ## Key Features

-- **Rule Templates:** Siren provides a way to define templates over prometheus Rule, which can be reused to create multiple instances of same rule with configurable thresholds.
+- **Rule Templates:** Siren provides a way to define templates over alerting rule which can be reused to create multiple instances of the same rule with configurable thresholds.
+- **Subscriptions:** Siren can be used to subscribe to notifications (with desired matching conditions) via the channel of your choice.
 - **Multi-tenancy:** Rules created with Siren are by default multi-tenancy aware.
-- **DIY Interface:** Siren can be used to easily create/edit prometheus rules.
-It also provides soft delete(disable) so that you can preserve thresholds in case you need to reuse the same alert.
+- **DIY Interface:** Siren can be used to easily create/edit alerting rules.
+It also provides soft-delete (disable) so that you can preserve thresholds in case you need to reuse the same alert.
-- **Managing bulk rules:** Siren enables users to manage bulk alerts using YAML files in specified format using simple CLI.
+- **Managing bulk rules:** Siren enables users to manage bulk alerting rules using YAML files in specified format with simple CLI.
-- **Credentials Management:** Siren can store slack and pagerduty credentials, sync them with Cortex alertmanager to deliver alerts on proper channels, in a multi-tenant fashion.
-It gives a simple interface to rotate the credentials on demand via HTTP API.
-- **Slack Notifications:** Siren can be used to send out notifications in slack to user's DM, private and public channel.
+- **Receivers:** Siren can be used to send out notifications to several channels (slack, pagerduty, email etc).
-- **Alert History:** Siren can store alerts triggered via Cortex Alertmanager, which can be used for audit purposes.
+- **Alert History:** Siren can store alerts triggered by monitoring & alerting provider e.g. Cortex Alertmanager, which can be used for audit purposes.
 To know more, follow the detailed [documentation](docs)

 ## Usage